Coverage until age 88

 Critical Illness Insurance

 This type of insurance helps you cover the high cost of being sick.
-There are policies under this that lets you claim a lump sum upon diagnosis of specific illnesses.
+There are policies under this that let you claim a lump sum upon diagnosis of specific illnesses.
 See Sun Fit and Well (link to product page) as an example.

-Emergency Fund
+Emergency fund

 Emergency fund are savings intended to be used for unexpected life situations such as health issues, loss of income, calamities, even death.
 Having an emergency fund helps you deal with sudden financial needs without wiping away your savings.